 (By June 18) Send Christi all handouts that you have provided in RTO-related meetings (whether as Enron or as a member of a group), including memos, white papers, working papers, etc. discussing issues such as real time markets, dispatch, ICAP, governance, etc. We will establish a readily-accessible data base with these and our FERC filings to allow all members of the group to use these documents, rather than reinventing the wheel.

-Instead of the RTO calls, we hare implemented a system that allows you to report bi-monthly your main activities via brief emails by the 15th and 30th of each month.
+.

 The information above will be shared with all of our group.
 It is important that we coordinate more with each other to leverage our knowledge across regions.

 In addition, as you work on your list of committees/meetings, please reassess whether it is critical and helpful for Enron to attend (both from a wholesale and retail perspective).
 Include some assessment or justification for these meetings.
 It is important to ensure that our time is spent in the most beneficial manner.
-We should also work toward leveraging Enron’s personal relationships with other like-minded stakeholders, such as DENA, Mirant, Dynegy, Constellation, and EPSA (for filings at FERC, etc.) Because of the significant increase in RTO and FERC efforts by these other stakeholders, Enron may not need to take the lead on every initiative at every meeting and in every filing that is not of major importance to the East power desk.
+We should also work toward leveraging Enron’s personal relationships with other like-minded stakeholders, such as DENA, Mirant, Dynegy, Constellation, and EPSA (for filings at FERC, etc.) Because of the significant increase in RTO and FERC efforts by these other stakeholders, Enron may not need to take the lead on every initiative at every meeting and in every filing that is not of major importance to EPMI.
 We will discuss this coordination in our next group meeting in Colorado.

 Moreover, your feedback is critical input for FERC filings.
 Donna, Susan, Sarah and Christi will inform you about RTO (and other non-RTO activities that we may need to monitor – for example: mergers, OATT changes, etc.) filings and deadlines -- Please provide them with information and your thoughts on the direction that Enron’s response (if needed at all) should take.
-We have seen at FERC some success relating to the need for a real time energy market in GridFlorida and from the Texas PUC in the request for ERCOT to consider eliminating the day ahead balanced schedule requirement, so it’s important to keep in mind our primary focus.
-We are also reassessing our outside counsel requirements and it is much easier for our internal FERC team to draft pleadings or manage outside counsel with clear and concise input from our people in the field.
+We have seen at FERC some success.
+It is much easier for our FERC team to draft pleadings or manage outside counsel with clear and concise input from our people in the field.

-We have made progress since our group staffed up last summer to assist East Power.
-We want to streamline any reporting and coordination efforts you need to make and think that replacing the RTO conference calls with some brief bi-monthly reports will help.
-However, please let Christi know if you have input and ideas (and especially when you think something is of limited use.)
+We have made progress since our group staffed up last summer.
+Continued teamwork is critical to continued success.
+I If you have additional input and ideas (and especially when you think something is of limited use.), please let Christi know.

-Thank you for your substantial efforts on behalf of the East Power desk.
+Thank you for your hard work.
+Everyone appreciates the commitment.
 Continue to look for commercial opportunities in your meetings.
-We look forward to even more coordination with the desk toward regional coverage teams that include traders, originators, mid-marketers, developers, structuring and governmental affairs.
-Leveraging this knowledge base will allow ENA to do more deals with deeper market penetration.
+We look forward to even more coordination with the commercial teams.
+Leveraging our knowledge base will allow ENA to do more deals with deeper market penetration.
 THANKS!